.png)

 If you want product analytics and guidance bundled at a lower cost: Userpilot combines both at a more accessible pricing plan than Pendo, with transparent pricing based on monthly tracked users.
 The ceiling is lower - web-only, no cross-channel - but the entry point is friendlier.

-If your primary need is digital adoption for employees: WalkMe is a leading digital adoption platform built for enterprise employee training on internal software.
+If your primary need is digital adoption for employees: WalkMe is a digital adoption platform built for enterprise employee training on internal software.
 It's excellent for that specific use case, but it's not a product engagement tool.

 If you need developer-level customization control: Chameleon gives engineering teams pixel-perfect control over guides and experiences.
 But it requires the same CSS and developer resources that frustrate many Pendo users.